AntonC9018/Hopper_University_Paper/paper.md

 So when I changed the entity, I had to go back and change the factory too.
 When I changed how the chain functions, I had to go back and see if the builder works right.

-I had the concept of *tinkers* and *retouchers* (both made up terms) which both existed just to help to add (remove) handlers to (from) chains.
+I had the concept of *tinkers* and *retouchers* (both made-up terms) which both existed just to help to add (remove) handlers to (from) chains.
 The sole difference between them is that retouchers are used for entity *types* (on factories) while tinkers are used for entity *instances*.
 They do the same thing, while only being different in the container they target.
 The fact that they do the same thing means code duplication and maintenance issues.
 However, since they do the same thing, there is no point in telling them apart.

-I did kind of realise this, but I did not know how to fight against this at the time.
+I did kind of realize this, but I did not know how to fight against this at the time.
-It has been remedied only by code generation, lately.

 The other maintenance issue was *boilerplate* code.